json420/degu/doc/degu.server.rst

     .. attribute:: app

-        The RGI application callable provided when the :class:`Server` instance was created.
+        The :doc:`rgi` application provided when the :class:`Server` instance was created.

     .. attribute:: options